 For storage and transport of hydrogen exist a lot of different possibilities.
 For small amounts of hydrogen metal-hydride storage or liquid organic hydrogen carriers (LOHC) can be used.
 The principle is that hydrogen under medium pressures is bound to a carrier material and can be released when needed via an endothermal process.
 Another storage and transport method used is in the filling of pressure vessels such as cylinder banks or tube trailers.
 For the transportation of big quantities from 10,000 to 1,000,000 Nm3/h of hydrogen, pipelines of corresponding diameter and operating pressure are suited best.
 They also offer a significant storage capacity.
 To able to bridge a several weeklong dark doldrum salt caverns offer an excellent energy storage possibility.
 The first pilot projects in this sector are already running in different countries.

-Liquid hydrogen (LH2) is produced by compressing, cooling and expanding Hydrogen.
-In order to be fully liquid, it must be cooled down to -253°C (-423°F).
+Liquid hydrogen (LH2) is produced by compressing, cooling, and expanding hydrogen.
+To be fully liquid, it must be cooled down to -253°C (-423°F).
 As this process requires more energy than the compression process per kilogram of hydrogen, it is primarily foreseen for ocean crossing long distance transport with tankers where the construction of pipelines would not be reasonable.

 One thing is obvious, whenever hydrogen needs to be stored or transported, efficient compression with modern compressor plants is of paramount importance.